-The lack of quality affordable housing choice can be an impediment to fair housing to foster decent, safe, and affordable housing.
-The City of Anniston will continue to collaborate and partner with local non-profit housing developers, for-profit builders, the Anniston Housing Authority, and the residents of the City to measure the needs, discuss the issues and find solutions to problems of the Anniston housing market.
+The lack of quality affordable housing choices can impede fair housing to foster decent, safe, and affordable housing.
+The City of Anniston will continue to collaborate and partner with local nonprofit housing developers, for-profit builders, the Anniston Housing Authority, and the residents of the City to measure the needs, discuss the issues and find solutions to problems of the Anniston housing market.
 Through these programs, the City of Anniston will work to foster and maintain decent and affordable housing for low-income residents of Anniston through rehabilitation programs and new construction projects.